Where are Self-Driving Cars Taking Us?

-- Single Occupancy AVs with Enhanced Transit
+Single Occupancy AVs with Enhanced Transit

-- Shared AVs with Limited Transit
+Shared AVs with Limited Transit

-- Shared AVs with Enhanced Transit (Utopia)
+Shared AVs with Enhanced Transit (Utopia)

-Each scenario was evaluated through several performance measures, including job accessibility, trip duration, trip distance, mode share, and vehicle miles traveled (VMT).
-Performance measures were applied for the region as a whole, MWCOG-designated Equity Emphasis Areas (EEAs) and non-EEAs, as well as urban, suburban, and exurban case study jurisdictions representing affluent and underserved communities.
-Across the different performance measures, the high-occupancy AV and enhanced transit scenarios were found to provide an equity benefit, either mitigating an existing gap in outcomes between demographic groups or reducing the extent to which that gap is expanded.
+Each scenario was evaluated through several performance measures, including job accessibility, trip duration, trip distance, mode share, and vehicle miles traveled.
+Performance measures were applied for the region as a whole, MWCOG-designated Equity Emphasis Areas and more affluent parts of the region (defined as areas not designated Equity Emphasis Areas).

 Across the different performance measures, the scenarios that included ridesharing or enhanced transit scenarios were found to provide an equity benefit, either mitigating an existing gap in outcomes between demographic groups or reducing the extent to which that gap is expanded.
 Given the induced travel expected from all AV futures, electrification was identified as a key strategy for mitigating disparate exposure to pollutants experienced by low-income communities and communities of color.